Pedro Fermín de Mendinueta

-Pedro Fermín de Mendinueta was the Spanish colonial governor of Santa Fe de Nuevo México province (present day New Mexico) from 1767 to 1777, located in the northern Viceroyalty of New Spain (colonial México).
+Field Marshal Pedro Fermín de Mendinueta y Garro, Knight of the Order of Santiago, served as the Spanish colonial governor of Santa Fe de Nuevo México province (present day New Mexico) from 1767 to 1777, located in the northern Viceroyalty of New Spain (colonial México).
+He was born in Elizondo (Navarra) to Bartolomé de Mendinueta y Echenique and Ana Catalina de Garro y Micheltorena.
+He belonged to a network of prominent aristocratic families, specially from the Baztan Valley, which began to gain significant influence at the start of the Spanish Bourbon dynasty in the 18th century: such as the Arizcun, Pontejos, Goyeneche, Valdeolmos families.

 He saved the public buildings of Santa Fe, including the governor's house, when the city was flooded.
 His government paid great attention to the regulation and punishment of crimes in New Mexico, which were especially abundant in Albuquerque and Santa Fe.
 He also had to fight the Comanches, who frequently attacked the population of northern New Mexico.
 He tried to make a peace treaty with them, but it failed when the Comanches disobeyed the treaty, and he established a better defense system in New Mexico.

 Governor of colonial New Mexico

 Justice issues

 Mendinueta became governor and captain-general of Santa Fe de Nuevo México province in 1767.

 In October 1767, the rising Santa Fe River caused a flood in the town.
 Mendinueta ordered the Nuevomexicanos to build retaining walls between the riverbed and the pueblo to protect public buildings.
 Afterwards, the Palace of the Governors remained unharmed in subsequent floods.

 In November 1767, Mendinueta established a law to regulate the hardest crimes.
 In addition, In early 1768 Mendinueta ordered Francisco Trebol Navarro (alcalde mayor of the city of Albuquerque) and Felipe Tafoya (alcalde mayor of Santa Fe) to punish the crimes that happened in their cities (gambling, concubinage, theft, prostitution, etc.) or else be fired.
 Indeed, Mendinueta thought that Albuquerque was one of the most dangerous places in New Mexico.
 In January 1768, Mendinueta was named a captain, so he led the Spanish troops that would participate in a military campaign against indigenous peoples.
 However, Mendinueta did not support all the requests from the residents of New Mexico.
 For example, he refused the citizens' request to replace Trebol as mayor of Albuquerque because they felt Trebol was incompetent.
 Indeed, during his administration, the crime rate had increased in Albuquerque.

 Mendinueta normally worked in civil cases.
 In the rural society of New Mexico, most of the cases were related to land and livestock.
 Many of the cases that the governor had to face were ones in which the defendants were Spanish persons who tried to incite the natives to, for example, attack other indigenous villages, something intolerable to Mendinueta and which led hid to punish the defendants.